nickbarnwell/reddit-scheduler/README.md

-MFA WAWYT Script
+Reddit Scheduler
 ---
-This script will help to automate WAYWT creation.
+This script will help to automate the posting of scheduled threads for subreddits.

 Usage
 ---